growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 Start the GROWI main server so that the Event Subscriptions described below work properly.

 #### Select BotType
-Select Custom Bot without proxy in Management page.
+Select Custom Bot without proxy in Slack Integration of the Management page.
 #### Create a Slack app

 1. Go to the [App Page](https://api.slack.com/apps) of the Slack API and click **Create New App** button.